 The Warrior PATHH (Progressive and Alternative Training for Healing Heroes) program offered by the Boulder Crest Retreat Center is for combat veterans suffering from the psychological wounds of war.
-It is a free 18-month program that begins with a 7-day intensive and immersive in-residence phase that focuses on initiating post-traumatic growth and includes weekly follow-ups thereafter.
-During this first in-residence phase of the program, all veterans learn the TM technique as one of the modalities to help them heal.
+It is a free 18-month program that begins with a 7-day intensive and immersive in-residence phase that focuses on initiating posttraumatic growth and includes weekly follow-ups thereafter.
+During this first in-residence phase of the program, all veterans learn TM as one of the modalities to help them heal.
 The Warrior PATHH curriculum includes an 18-month longitudinal program evaluation, assessing the effectiveness of the program over the short, medium, and long-term.
-The program evaluation is comprised of 24 measurement tools measuring symptom reduction, quality of life/stress management, posttraumatic growth, and cognitive flexibility.
-Students are surveyed prior to attending Warrior PATHH, following the 7-day initiation, and at the 30-day, 90-day, 180-day, 1-year, and 18month marks.
+The program evaluation is comprised of 24 measurement tools measuring symptom reduction, quality of life/stress management, and posttraumatic growth and cognitive flexibility.
+Students are surveyed prior to attending Warrior PATHH, following the 7day initiation, and at the 30-day, 90-day, 180-day, 1-year, and 18-month marks.
 The results from the first 18-month program evaluation in the table below reflect the combined effects of the different elements of the program, not just TM.
 Of particular importance is the strong support network created by the program that encourages participants to continue to use the positive practices learned in the 7-day program launch.
-These results are consistent with what TM practice alone has been found to produce over shorter periods of time.
+These results are consistent with what TM alone has been found to produce over shorter periods of time but significant because they are maintained at 18 months showing the power of the Warrior PATHH support program.